tiiv/alien/README.md

 ## TODO

+ - [x] initial design
-- [ ] Maybe find a better name
+ - Maybe find a better name
-- [ ] Correct submission timestamps (there seem to be deviations in comparison to the website)
+ - Correct submission timestamps (there seem to be deviations in comparison to the website)
-- [ ] Display content of text only submissions??
+ - Display content of text only submissions??

 ## Screenshots